 - You, or anyone living with you, has a change in capital or savings of £150 or more (this does not apply to people receiving income support, job seekers allowance (income based) or pension credit (guarantee credit) - you should notify the Department of Works and Pensions

 - Your rent changes

-- You and/or your partner will be away from home for 13 weeks or more.
+- You, and/or your partner, will be away from the UK for 4 weeks or more.
 Where possible, tell us about this before you go

 - You receive a decision from the Home Office